simonegelmini/fierClass/README.md

 The MATLAB implementation consits of two files: fierClassTrain and fierClassClassify.
 Please review the example function provided (example.m) and use the self-contained help provided for each function.

 # Python Implementation
 In the Python implementation we follow the more traditional object-oriented approach.
 Therefore, a Python class called fierClass is initialized whenever the classifier is used.
 Function fit and fierClassClassify respectively train and the classify the time series.
+Please review the example function provided (main.py) and use the self-contained help provided for each function.

 # Authors
 Feel free to reach out to the authors about specific questions or concenrs regarding the method or its implementation:<br/>